tskit-dev/tskit/docs/data-model.md

 Individuals are a basic type in a tree sequence and are not defined with respect to any other tables.
 Individuals can have a reference to their parent individuals, if present these references must be valid or null (-1).
-An individual cannot list itself as its own parent.

 A valid tree sequence does not require individuals to be sorted in any particular order, and sorting a set of tables using {meth}`TableCollection.sort`